SESSION NOTICE: The next House session will be Thursday, May 4th, 2017, at 10:00 a.m.

-CAUCUS NOTICE: There will be a Republican caucus on Tuesday, April 4th at 9:00 a.m. in Representatives Hall.
-There will be a Republican caucus on Wednesday, April 5th at 9:00 a.m. in Representatives Hall.
+CAUCUS NOTICE: There will be a Republican caucus on Wednesday, May 3rd at 9:00 a.m. in Representatives Hall.
+There will be Republican caucus on Thursday, May 4th at 9:00 a.m. in Representatives Hall.

 Governor Chris Sununu signed SB12 “Constitutional Carry” into law today during a ceremony in the Executive Council Chambers.
 The Governor was joined at the bill signing by House Majority Leader Richard “Dick” Hinch along with other sponsors of the bill and members of the public.
 The newly enacted law removes the licensing requirement for individuals to carry a concealed firearm.
 When the bill passed the House, Representative Hinch praised it saying “Republicans were proud to lead the fight for the passage of this important and long overdue bill.
 Law abiding gun owners deserve that their rights be fully upheld and this bill reverses current law creating unnecessary barriers.”